-Employee benefit plans that are subject to the fiduciary duty provisions of ERISA (including, without limitation, pension and profit-sharing plans), plans, individual retirement accounts and other arrangements that are subject to Section 4975 of the Code, or provisions under any federal, state, local, non-U.S. or other laws or regulations that are similar to such provisions of the Code or ERISA (collectively, "Similar Laws"), and entities whose underlying assets are considered to include "plan assets" of any such plan, account or arrangement (each, a "Plan"), may purchase Common Stock in the Fund.
+The following is a summary of certain considerations associated with the purchase of Common Stock by (i) employee benefit plans within the meaning of Section 3(3) of ERISA that are subject to the fiduciary responsibility provisions of Title I of ERISA (including, without limitation, pension and profit-sharing plans), (ii) plans, individual retirement accounts ("IRAs") and other arrangements that are subject to Section 4975 of the Code, or provisions under any federal, state, local, non-U.S. or other laws or regulations that are similar to such provisions of Title I of ERISA or Section 4975 of the (collectively, "Similar Laws"), and (iii) entities whose underlying assets are considered to include "plan assets" of any of the foregoing described in clauses (i) and (ii) (each of the foregoing described in clauses (i), (ii) and (iii) are referred to herein as, a "Plan").